AyrA/shape-finder/README.md

 If the search is successful, the camera will be automatically centered and zoomed at the node.
 If the search fails, a message is displayed instead.

+The dialog will remember your choices during the current game session.
+This makes repeated search for rare nodes easier for you.

 ### Shape declaration

 Default value: *None*